Translate

 Others find higher vantage points to watch over the proceedings below.

-They appear to be doing well, there are now other areas across Cadiz province where they can be seen, along with a few in Portugal and a tagged bird from Vejar de la Frontera has turned up in Morocco.
-With other programs underway in Austria and Switzerland let us hope the bird that was once nicknamed the'forest Raven.'will continue making good progress.
+They appear to be doing well.
+There are now other areas across Cadiz province where they can be seen, along with a few in Portugal, and a tagged bird from Vejar de la Frontera has turned up in Morocco.
+With other programs underway in Austria and Switzerland, let us hope the bird that was once nicknamed the' forest raven ' will continue making good progress.

 Monday 17 April 2017